-- (1) The thesis will be formally assigned by the chairperson of the Examination Board.
-The date of assignment is defined as the day on which the chairperson of the Examination Board notifies the student in writing or digitally of the topic assigned by the supervisor; the date of assignment must be officially documented. - (2) Students are allotted a period of three months (measured from the date of assignment to the submission deadline) in which to complete the bachelor's thesis.
-Differing rules for part-time students are set forth in the examination regulations for the degree programmes.
+(1) The thesis will be formally assigned by the chairperson of the Examination Board.
+The date of assignment is defined as the day on which the chairperson of the Examination Board notifies the student in writing or electronically of the topic that was agreed upon with the supervisor; the date of assignment must be officially documented.

+(2) Students are allotted a period of three months (from the date of assignment to the submission deadline) to complete the bachelor's thesis.
+Differing rules for part-time students are set forth in the examination regulations.
 The bachelor's thesis may not be submitted within eight weeks of the date of assignment.
-The examination regulations for the degree programmes govern the time allotted for a master's thesis (as measured from the date of assignment to the submission deadline).
+The examination regulations define the time allotted for a master's thesis (from the date of assignment to the submission deadline).
 They can also stipulate that the thesis may not be submitted during a specific time frame.
-The thesis topic and assigned tasks must be formulated such that the thesis can be feasibly completed before the deadline.
-In exceptional cases, the chairperson of the Examination Board can extend the working deadline by up to four weeks on the grounds of a justified request submitted before the original deadline.
+The thesis topic and assigned tasks must be formulated such that it is feasible to complete the thesis before the deadline.
+In exceptional cases, the chairperson of the Examination Board can extend the submission deadline by up to four weeks on the grounds of a justified request submitted before the original deadline.
 The thesis supervisor should be consulted in connection with this request.

-- (3) Students may request a new thesis topic for any reason, but this may occur only once and only within four weeks of the date of assignment.
-Students on their second attempt may only request a new thesis topic if they did not do so on their first attempt. - (4) With regard to students with a disability as defined under Section 3 of the Equal Rights for Persons with a Disability Act (Behindertengleichstellungsgesetz), Section 6 (4a) applies accordingly.
+(3) Students may request a new thesis topic for any reason, but only once and only within four weeks of the date of assignment.
+Students on their second thesis attempt may only request a new topic if they did not do so on their first attempt.

+(4) With regard to students with a disability as defined under Section 3 of the Equal Rights for Persons with a Disability Act (Behindertengleichstellungsgesetz), Section 6 (4a) applies accordingly.

-Submission and assessment of the thesis
+Section 26 Submission and assessment of the thesis

-(1) The thesis must be submitted in full via the correct procedure and before the deadline as a hard copy (in duplicate) as well as a digital copy in a format specified by the chairperson of the Examination Board.
-The digital copy should be submitted via the appropriate online tool in use at Rhine-Waal University of Applied Sciences.
-For deadline purposes, the date of receipt is defined as the day on which the first full copy of the thesis, whether digital or the two hard copies, is received.
-The remaining required copy of the thesis can be submitted as a next step, but the thesis is not considered fully submitted until all required copies have been received.
-The date of receipt must be put on official record; if a thesis is submitted by post, then the postmarked date will be recorded.
+(1) The thesis must be submitted in full via the correct procedure and before the deadline as a hard copy (in duplicate) as well as an electronic copy in a format specified by the chairperson of the Examination Board.
+The electronic copy should be submitted via the appropriate online tool used at Rhine-Waal University of Applied Sciences.
+For deadline purposes, the date of receipt is defined as the day on which the first full copy of the thesis, whether electronic or as double hard copy, is received.
+The remaining copy of the thesis can be submitted as a next step, but the thesis is not considered fully submitted until all required copies have been received.
+The date of receipt must be put on official record; for submissions delivered by post, the postmarked date is considered the date of receipt.
 Students must also submit a written declaration together with the two hard copies of their thesis that all work (or their appropriately identified individual contribution in the case of group work) was produced independently and made use of no resources or sources other than those which were clearly cited, with quotations duly marked as such.